 Not every expansion project takes into consideration the opinions of those who will be utilizing its space.
-But ours isn’t just any expansion.
-And your opinions matter.
+But ours wasn't just any expansion.
+And your opinions mattered.
 You are our experts.
 Our leaders.
 So we turned to you for direction and insight on our hospital design.

 Through building mock rooms, we gathered your thoughts on what works best for our new main hospital interiors.
 And what you told us was invaluable.